etan18/Obsidian-Notes/Machine Learning/Paper Summaries/defensive forecasting.md

 That is, the norm of the sum of our moment discrepancies should be on the order of $1 / \sqrt{T}$ or smaller.

 This guarantees that we can retrospectively treat labels $y_i$ for $i < t$ as being drawn from a [[Bernoulli distribution]] with probability $p_i$.
 This is known as **outcome indistinguishability**.

+With this condition, we recover standard online regret guarantees from [[risk#empirical risk minimization|empirical risk minimization]], without needing to enforce a convex loss function or perform convex optimization.
+Instead, we can just predict by predicting from our "Bernoulli" distribution.